dearprakash/k/source/work/trillectro/index.md

 ## Content Management System Research

 During the early stages of the project, I did research on Content Management Systems to provide the Trillectro team with an easy and affordable solution to manage their content.
-We chose to work with [Craft CMS](https://craftcms.com/) and it provided us with everything we needed – it was customizable, flexible enought to meet our unique content needs, easy to extend and has a great and supportive [community](https://craftcms.com/community).
+We chose to work with [Craft CMS](https://craftcms.com/) and it provided us with everything we needed – it was customizable, flexible enough to meet our unique content needs, easy to extend and has a great and supportive [community](https://craftcms.com/community).

 ## Content Strategy &amp; Design

 I teamed up with Trillectro's Co-Founder and Creative Director [Marcel Marshall](https://www.linkedin.com/in/martydctobc) to work on the content strategy throughout the redesign process.
-During this time, I was able to define the visual language of Trillectro's brand on the web based on their content.
+During this time, I was able to define the visual language of Trillectro's brand on the web based on the experience we wanted to deliver around their content.
 I used [plenty of gradients](../../writing/gradient-text-borders-and-backgrounds-for-buttons/) and stayed true to their minimal branding and art direction.

 ## Support &amp; Enhancements

 After a successful launch, we decided to extend the project as their team moves into festival season to feature an online store, blog and a micro-site for their annual festival.
-My work with Trillectro has fostered an ongoing relationship with their team to tackle all of their web needs – from support and bugfixes to feature requests and expansion.
+My work with Trillectro has fostered an ongoing relationship with their team to tackle all of their web needs moving forward – from support and bugfixes to feature requests and expansion.

 ## Remote Communication